zjw49246/production-stack/helm/README.md

 This helm chart lets users deploy multiple serving engines and a router into the Kubernetes cluster.

-## Key features:
+## Key features

 - Support running multiple serving engines with multiple different models
 - Load the model weights directly from the existing PersistentVolumes

 ## Prerequisites

 1. A running Kubernetes cluster with GPU.
-(You can set it up through `minikube`: https://minikube.sigs.k8s.io/docs/tutorials/nvidia/)
+(You can set it up through `minikube`: <https://minikube.sigs.k8s.io/docs/tutorials/nvidia/>)
 2. [Helm](https://helm.sh/docs/intro/install/)

 ## Install the helm chart